danieltkach/danieltkach/README.md

 ![msedge_xX0v5IlsNz](https://user-images.githubusercontent.com/70539591/114872124-61881a00-9dd0-11eb-8e0c-edd0e1b1fa9f.png)

->_ "GOI"
+# "GOI"
+## Description:
-Description: vocabulary retention system.
+Vocabulary retention system.
 I originally created it to learn Japanese, that's why it has special functionalities to handle "kanji" characters, as well as the two Japanese alphabets (hiragana and katakana).

-Technologies:
+## Technologies:
 - Borland Delphi (Pascal)
 - It uses a propietary file format to handle the vocabulary lists, saving the right and wrong answers for spaced repetition.